 Eligibility Mapping Tool

-To assist applicants in developing the most comprehensive projects with no overbuild or overlap, an Eligibility Mapping Tool has been developed.
-Using this tool, applicants will be able to draw their proposed coverage on a map based on the National Broadband Internet Service Availability Map, or upload their own maps in KMZ format.
-Once you submit your proposed project map, within three business days you will receive feedback on your proposal that will help you with your application.
+Applicants could access an Eligibility Mapping Tool to develop the most comprehensive projects with no overbuild or overlap.
+Using this tool, applicants were able to draw their proposed coverage on a map based on the National Broadband Internet Service Availability Map, or upload their own maps in KMZ format.

 Please view our video for help with using the Eligibility Mapping Tool.